 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.

 How did foods like bagels and bread get such a bad reputation?
 I grew up happy thinking my morning bowl of cereal, daily peanut butter and banana sandwich for lunch and pasta for dinner was completely normal and healthy.
-I felt pretty good eating all those carbs, I could go to school, focus, run around at recess, slept well and felt good physically.
-I definitely have tried to limit my carbs in the past but I learned pretty quickly that I was a slower runner, felt tired and was extra moody with less carbs.
-If I eat pizza, quinoa, pasta or some stir fry with noodles, I usually feel like I can run forever the next day.
-Anyway, with that being said, I hadn't had a bagel in years prior to picking up these Costco Kirkland Signature Imitation Blueberry Bagels, for some reason I just had a strong craving for bagels on that particular trip to Costco.
+I felt pretty good eating all those carbs, I could go to school, focus, run around at recess and slept well at night.
+I felt good physically.
+I have definitely tried to limit my carbs in the past, but I learned pretty quickly that doing so made me a slower runner, more tired and extra moody.
+If I eat pizza, quinoa, pasta or stir fry with noodles, I feel like I can run forever the next day.
+Anyway, with that being said, I hadn't had a bagel in years prior to picking up these Costco Kirkland Signature Imitation Blueberry Bagels.
+For some reason, I just had a strong craving for bagels on that particular trip to Costco.

 Taste wise, these aren’t the best bagels but they’re not the worst.
 They’re thick and chewy.
 The blueberry taste is definitely a little artificial.
 Have you ever had a blueberry Eggo?
 That’s what comes to mind when I want to describe the blueberry flavor.
 There isn't big chunks of fresh blueberries if that is what you’re seeking.
 Also the blueberry flavor is not very strong which I think may be a good thing because if it was super strong they’d taste even more artificial.
 I’ve tried these with peanut butter, butter and jam and I have to recommend just putting plain salted butter on these.

 These aren’t as bad for you as I would expect.
-One bagel Is 370 calories, 1.5 grams of fat, 11 grams of sugar and.
-There’s a good amount of fibre and a moderate amount of protein.
-The calories aren't horrendous, especially if you only eat half.
+One bagel contains 370 calories, 1.5 grams of fat and 11 grams of sugar.
+There’s a good amount of fibre and a moderate amount of protein (12 grams).
 What surprised me was the amount of sodium in these bagels (760 milligrams).
 I had no idea bagels had that much sodium!
-They definitely don’t taste super salty but that’s definitely a large amount of sodium.
-I eat half a bagel and it keeps me full.
-The calories, sugar and sodium aren’t as big of a deal if I eat half.
+They don’t taste super salty, but that’s a large amount of sodium.
+Personally, I eat half a bagel at breakfast and it keeps me full until lunch; the calories, sugar and sodium aren’t as big of a deal if you only eat half.

-I'm currently on a bagel kick and wouldn't repurchase this particular flavor again.
-Half a bagel keeps me full until lunch.
+I'm currently on a bagel kick, but I wouldn't repurchase this particular flavor again.

 What do you like to put on your bagels?